tomkob9999/large_logic_model/README.md

 - Requires propositional encoding for first-order or temporal logics

 ## Final Thoughts
 This model offers a general solution path for logic-based inference.
-Any Boolean logic built from parentheses, NOT, AND, OR—including typical if–else conditions—can be converted to CNF/DNF and fed into this architecture.
+Any Boolean logic built from parentheses, NOT, AND, OR - including typical if–else conditions - can be converted to CNF/DNF and fed into this architecture.
 By replacing exponential exact search with scalable probabilistic inference, it retains full propositional expressiveness while handling very large instances.
 Future work will validate performance on industrial benchmarks and explore extensions to richer logics.

+Deterministic logic has been ML's Achilles' heel - statistical models excel at pattern recognition but fail at exact reasoning.
+Logic isn't magic - it's money.
+Enterprise systems still run on deterministic rules, not statistical guesses.